THE RIDGELINE YURTS

 If you do plan on a complete self-guided stay, you will need to bring all your own food and beverages to the yurt.
 There are basic spices, oil, and cooking supplies, as well as metal buckets for melting snow into water.
 The yurts do have solar lighting, but you will need to bring a headlamp and we suggest you pack extra batteries.
-Sleeping pads are provided at the yurts, but you will need to bring your own sleeping bags and pillow for your stay (WRO can provide sleeping bags and pillows for an additional charge).
+Sleeping pads are provided, but you will need to bring your own sleeping bags and pillow for your stay (WRO can provide sleeping bags and pillows for an additional charge).
 When you leave, you will need to take everything you brought in back out with you—please do not leave trash or food at the yurt!
 Shovels are provided and you will be responsible for snow removal from platforms, rooves, and paths during your stay.

 MAKING A RESERVATION